Kareem Hunt Player Prop Bets for NFL Week 6 | Cleveland vs. Arizona 10/17/2021

 Kareem Hunt Player Prop Bets for NFL Week 6 - Cleveland vs. Arizona

-Kareem Hunt will have several player prop bets available when he suits up on Sunday at 4:05 PM ET live on FOX.
-This Week 6 matchup sees Hunt's Cleveland Browns (3-2) play the Arizona Cardinals (5-0) at FirstEnergy Stadium in Cleveland, Ohio.
+Kareem Hunt will have several player props available when he takes to the field on Sunday at 4:05 PM ET live on FOX.
+Hunt's Cleveland Browns (3-2) and the Arizona Cardinals (5-0) square off in Week 6 at FirstEnergy Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.